Online Colleges in Rhode Island

 |Johnson & Wales University||Providence, Rhode Island||$14,823||Regional||$0|

-This tiny New England state is packed exceptional schools, offers a variety of online learning opportunities and can even offer financial aid to help with costs.
+This tiny New England state is packed with exceptional schools, offers a variety of online learning opportunities, and has generous financial aid programs to help with costs.

 Rhode Island students are on the road to success.